-I’ve been a nurse, a senior health service manager, and a project manager of some pretty big healthcare projects.
+I’ve been a nurse, a leader in public service, and the project manager of some pretty complex healthcare projects – so I know what it is to be a woman on a mission.
 I am particularly proud to have played a key leadership role in the development & opening of two Children’s Hospitals in the UK.
 As you can imagine, both created a fantastic opportunity to learn about managing large scale, complex change!
 I’ve enjoyed lots of learning, including two masters degrees – in health service management and in medical law.
 I’m also a qualified reflexologist but only really practice these days by personal request!
-As well as being a Personal Leadership Coach and NLP Master Practitioner, I’m also a Non-Executive Director within The Pobl Group because I’m passionate, as they are, about preventing homelessness for young people, adults and families.
-I am hugely privileged to be the non-executive mentor for the Pobl Group/Chwarae Teg “Step to Non-Exec” Programme – a development programme targeted at encouraging more young women to apply for future positions in public life.
+As well as being a Personal Leadership Coach and NLP Master Practitioner, I’m also a Board Member for the Chartered Management Institute in Wales, and a Non-Executive Director within The Pobl Group in the Social Housing Sector.
+I was hugely privileged to be the founding non-executive mentor for the Pobl Group/Chwarae Teg “Step to Non-Exec” Programme – a development programme targeted at encouraging more young women to apply for future positions in public life.

 Having coached and mentored staff for many years as part of my leadership roles in the NHS, it was a real joy to undertake formal study in coaching (with the Institute of Leadership and Management) whilst at the same time commencing my journey of personal learning as a student of Neuro Linguistic Programming (NLP).
 I have been very fortunate to study with one of the UK’s longest established and nationally accredited NLP organisations and subsequently to volunteer as an Assisting Tutor on the Master Practitioner programme as part of my commitment to my continuing professional development.
 In addition to being a Master Practitioner, I am also now a certified Trainer of NLP.